-- A brief description of the applicant's research topic and its significance.
+- A brief (one paragraph) description of the applicant's research topic and its significance.

-- The applicant's total years as a postdoc and the number of years spent at Duke.
+- Number of years as a postdoc at Duke.

-- A proposed use for the award funds, and a specific description of how the activity/activities will further the applicant's career goals.
+- A description of how the award will further the applicant's career goals.

-Application materials should be emailed to Molly Starback, Director of Postdoctoral Services, at firstname.lastname@example.org and cc'ed to Mark Mathison, Staff Assistant for Postdoctoral Services, at email@example.com.
-The application deadline is Wednesday, March 25, 2020, at 12 noon.
-Questions?
-Email Molly Starback at firstname.lastname@example.org.
+Email application materials in one PDF to: Molly Starback, Director of Postdoctoral Services, at email@example.com and cc to Mark Mathison, Staff Assistant for Postdoctoral Services, at firstname.lastname@example.org

 Previous Award Winners: